 Asset Protection and Self-Settled Trusts: Having Your Cake and Eating it Too

 The rule under traditional, or “common-law,” trust law is that you cannot be a beneficiary of a trust you create yourself and protect the property from your creditors.
 You can, however, create a trust for someone else – often called a “third-party” trust — and write it in such a way that it will be protected from her creditors.
-There are three ways around this rule about self-settled trusts.
+However, there are three ways around this rule precluding asset protection for self-settled trusts.

 The first is to create an irrevocable trust that restricts your access.
 For instance, you can create a trust that pays out the interest, dividends or rental income to you, but which completely restricts your access to principal.
+In essence, you’re giving up your access to trust property in exchange for protection of that property.
 These trusts are often used in the context of planning for Medicaid coverage of nursing home care.
 You might also title real estate in such a trust preserving only the right to use and occupy the property.
-In any of these trusts, beware of the tax consequences and the differing state rules on Medicaid-qualifying trusts.
+In any of these trusts, beware of the tax consequences and the differing state rules on “Medicaid-qualifying” trusts.

 Domestic Asset Protection Trusts (DAPTs)

-So far, there have been few cases actually testing these trusts and statutes.
-Their proponents argue that even where the trusts might be challenged, such challenges would be litigated and at the very least these trusts erect a hurdle to recovery, thus making a favorable settlement of a claim much more likely.
+So far, there have been few cases actually testing these DAPTs and statutes.
+Their proponents argue that even where the trusts might be challenged, such challenges would be litigated and at the very least the cost and uncertainty of such litigation serve as a hurdle to recovery, thus making a favorable settlement of a claim much more likely.
 At best, the trusts totally protect the assets they hold from creditors.
 Since these trusts are somewhat expensive to set up and administer (and potentially to defend in court), they are generally used by people of high net worth in potentially risky businesses – such as medical professionals who may be sued for malpractice.
 If you would be interested in pursuing an out-of-state asset protection trust, you will need to consult with a specialist in the field.
-Be aware that the fraudulent conveyance rules apply to these trusts meaning that you cannot use them protect assets from claims that already exist, just future claims.
+Be aware that the fraudulent conveyance rules apply to these trusts meaning that you cannot use them protect assets from claims that already exist, just from potential future claims.